-When’s the last time you’ve felt on top of the mountain?
-Everything was going good?
-You felt like your life had purpose.
+When is the last time you’ve felt on top of the mountain?
+Everything was going good, you felt like your life had purpose.
 You had a vision and a goal to work towards.
 You felt God called you to do something, you did it, and you found peace in doing His will.

 Then it was over.

 You had done what He asked.
 Then it was over.
 You were back to your normal self.
 You don’t hear God speaking anymore.
 Your time of doing something for Him seems over.
 You feel all alone.
 You have no purpose, no vision, no big direction from God.